Chubb runs for 2 TDs, Browns blast Burrow, Bengals 32-13

 INJURIES:

-Bengals: CB Chidobe Awuzie went out with a right knee injury in the second quarter and didn’t return. … CB Tre Flowers (hamstring) left in the third.
+Bengals: CB Chidobe Awuzie left the stadium on crutches and his right knee immobilized. … CB Tre Flowers (hamstring) left in the third.

 Browns: RT Jack Conklin went to the locker room late in the first half with an undisclosed injury, but returned after halftime.